planetruby/awesome-rubies/README.md

 A collection of awesome Rubies (compilers, interpreters, virtual machines, parsers, doc generators, version managers, etc.)

-Note: :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.

 ---

 [ANNOUNCEMENT] Looking for awesome Ruby Gems?
 See the [Ruby Gems of the Week Series @ Planet Ruby](http://planetruby.github.io/gems).

 ---

-Contributions welcome.
+#### _Contributions welcome.
 Anything missing?
 Send in a pull request.
-Thanks.
+Thanks._

+Note: :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.

 ## Major Rubies